fredjk-gh/ObservatoryPlugins/README.md

 ## Stat Tracker

+### Release notes: 0.23.46.0610-beta

+Added a "First Discoveries only" option which shows only first discovered entries plus visited known record holders.

+Also added some error handling better deal with parsing errors (likely due to locale) that I need to better understand.
+This *should* prevent start-up crashes.

+Plus a bunch of refactoring and internal improvements.

 ### Release notes: 0.23.44.0439-beta

 This new plugin (as of February 2023) monitors your discoveries to see if your discovery is near, tied with or better than a known record.